Vishal-Padia/cuda-grind/own_implementation/notes.md

 ### 04: What can be optimized more?

-# 06: 2D Block Tiling, 2D Warp Tiling, 2D Thread Tiling, Matrix Transpose with Vectorized Memory Access, and WMMA Implementation
+# 06: 2D Block Tiling and 2D Warp Tiling and 2D Thread Tiling and Vectorized Memory Access

 ### 01: Profiling the kernel: